 The Flattops consists of a wide range of terrain.
 The lower elevation vegetation starts out with sage and oakbrush/mountain brush, progresses to small parks and rolling meadows with aspen and evergreens, and advances up to alpine tundra where several peaks are 12,000 feet in elevation.
 Travel in the area is limited to walking or horseback, and there is potential for heavy snowfall — particularly in the later seasons — so hunters should be prepared to endure a variety of weather conditions.

-All hunts take place in Colorado GMU 25.
-95% of the hunting is done within the Flat Tops Wilderness Area.
+Most of our hunts take place in Colorado GMU 25.
+Much of the hunting is done within the Flat Tops Wilderness Area.

 These hunts take place at high elevations where a snow storm can push game right into your camp.
 However, extreme storms can also push you right out of camp.
 Keep this in mind.
-If an early snow storm drops large quantities of snow in our high elevation camps, we may have to retreat to our lower camps and Base Camp to finish the hunt.
+If an early snow storm drops large quantities of snow in our high elevation camps.

 Why are our hunters happy and more successful than those with other wilderness outfitters?